Frequently Asked Questions

 Check out what's in the upcoming box on our weekly updated produce list page!

 Yes!
-All of our produce is sourced from local, USDA Organic Certified Farms.
+All of our produce is sourced from local farms who use organic and sustainable farming practices.

 We believe local food not only tastes better but is also better for our community.
 We try to source all of our produce within a 180 mile radius of Travis County whenever possible, though we do work with our partners in other parts of Texas to source certain items (e.g., citrus fruit from South Texas).